 There is a saying that, "you learn math by doing math."
 This is very true!
-During most class periods you will be asked to solve problems in-class.
-Any problems you do not complete during class become homework problems.
-I do not collect these problems however.
-Instead, you may consult your notes and completed classwork during the weekly quizzes.
+There will be homework problems assigned every week.
+These will be due on Fridays.
+I will not collect these problems however.
+Instead, you may consult your homework solutions and class notes during the weekly quizzes.